 During the deferment period, the federal government will pay the interest on any federal Subsidized loans you may have borrowed as long as you are enrolled at least half-time.
 If you have any question regarding your enrollment, please contact a Financial Aid Counselor to verify your status.

-If you drop to below half-time status, St. George's University will report a less than half-time status to the National Student Loan Data System (NSLDS), and you will not be eligible for financial aid or deferment until you resume at least half-time status.
+If you drop to below half-time status, St. George's University will report a less than half-time status to the Department of Education, and you will not be eligible for financial aid or deferment until you resume at least half-time status.
 Loan exit counseling is required for all students falling below half-time status.
 You may apply for forbearance of your student loans during any period when you are less than half-time.

 Visit the Federal Student Aid Website to view information about all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.